tmbiro/Crowdfunding_ETL/README.md

   ### Type of final production database to load the data into (relational or non-relational)

    *

   ### Relevant and succinct description of findings (2–3 sentences)

-   * You are less likely to be evicted if you recieve public assistance.
+   * According to the graph of Total Evictions vs. PERCENT RECEIVES PUBLIC ASSISTANCE, you are less likely to be evicted if you recieve public assistance.

    *